Nakh languages: The voicing of ejective consonants

-A similar change has taken place in some of the other Dagestanian languages.
+A similar change has taken place in some of the other Dagestanian languages, see Lezgic languages.

+A change from ejectives to implosives is also reconstructed in the East Cushitic languages, specifically in Somaloid.

 Proposed connections to extinct languages

 Many obscure ancient languages or peoples have been postulated by scholars of the Caucasus as Nakh, many in the South Caucasus.
 None of these have been confirmed; most are classified as Nakh on the basis of placenames.

-Èrsh

-The Èrsh language, language of the Èrs who inhabited Northern Armenia, and then, (possibly) later, mainly Hereti in Southeast Georgia and Northwest Azerbaijan.
-This is considered to be more or less confirmed as Nakh.
-They were assimilated eventually, and their language was replaced by Georgian or Azeri.

 Malkh

 The language of the Malkhs (whose name, malkh, refers to the sun) in the North Caucasus, who lived in modern day Kabardino-Balkaria, Karachay–Cherkessia, and once briefly conquered Ubykhia and Abkhazia, is believed to be of Nakh affiliation.
 They were conquered first by Scythian-speaking Alan tribes and then by Turkic tribes, and seem to have largely abandoned their homeland and found shelter among the Chechens, leading to the formation of a teip named after them.
 Those who stayed behind were either wiped out or assimilated.